PRO

 1. Log in to your Blogger account and go to your dashboard.

-Once you have added your customized robots.txt file, make sure to test it thoroughly to confirm that it's working correctly.
-You can use Google's robots.txt testing tool to check if your file is valid and if all the desired pages are being crawled.
+Once you have added your custom robots.txt file, make sure to test it thoroughly to confirm it is working correctly.
+You can use Google Search Console's robots.txt testing tool to check if your file is valid and if all the pages you want crawled are being crawled properly.
+This step is super important — don't skip it!

 Video: How to Add Custom Robots.txt in Blogger Blog

-How to Add Custom Robots.txt in Blogger Blog
+How to Add Custom Robots.txt in Blogger: Step-by-Step Tutorial: Improve your Blogger SEO by properly setting up robots.txt file.

 What Is a Robots.txt File?